Understanding Tanzania Business Visa Fundamentals

 - UAE residence visa: Clear, uncropped, all corners visible

-- Business invitation letter: PDF format, max 2MB, officially stamped
+- Business invitation letter or work contract: PDF format, max 2MB, officially stamped

 - Company registration: Certified true copy, English translation if originally Arabic